silvacms/documentation/source/silva/extension/index.rst

    ZCML is a XML file format, in a file called ``configure.zcml`` by default.
 This file uses namespaced tags to be able to handle different registration actions used by the Silva extension.
-In this documentation, we be making a ``configure.zcml`` file for the blog product.
+In this documentation, we will be making a ``configure.zcml`` file for the blog product.

 Creating a new extension as a Zope Product